shushilyada/PI_BitCore/README.md

 ```
 bitcore
 ```
-The first time you log in, you will be prompted to change your password.
-Please do this.
+Please change your password !!!

-You can with RDP (on Windows "mstsc") or via HDMI start the BitCore QT.
+You can with RDP (on Windows "mstsc") or via HDMI start the BitCore QT on the Desktop.

+In the File "info.txt" on your Desktop is the Masternode Key and External IP.

 You need only the console ?